joelvaneenwyk/js-dos-docs/Writerside/topics/Player-API.md

 ## Events

-You can listen js-dos event by providing listener in Dos function:
+You can listen to js-dos event by providing listener in Dos function:

 ```Javascript
 Dos(elem, {